-IBM Communications Server is an integral part of the IBM eNetwork Software family.
 IBM has long been a leader in communication software.
 With the introduction of the Communications Servers IBM has implemented the broadest set of functions and connectivity, all based on industry-standard solutions and optimized for the platform of your choice.
 Fundamental to today's client/server and networked computing environments, Communications Server builds on the leading peer-to-peer networking protocols of Advanced Peer-to-Peer Networking (APPN) and TCP/IP.
 Communications Server has been built from tried, tested and award-winning components, to provide advanced function and performance as a standalone communications gateway or in support of other communications and application servers.
-However, it is much more than a repackaging of existing IBM technology: with the Communications Servers, IBM has implemented a fundamental change - from SNA-only gateway products to multiprotocol, multifunction gateways designed for interoperability.
+Communications Servers have evolved into multiprotocol, multifunction gateways designed for interoperability.

-Communications Server meets the requirements of customers who need reliable and powerful networking support, to enable workstations to communicate with other workstations and with host computers over today's leading networking technologies, and who need to maintain a competitive edge by being positioned to exploit the emerging high-speed networks of tomorrow.
+Communications Server meets the requirements of customers who need reliable and powerful networking support, to enable workstations to communicate with other workstations and with host computers over today's leading networking technologies, and who need to maintain a competitive edge.